ygabdn29/url-shortening-landing/readme.md

 ### Continued development

-- I can't seem to integrate the API into the app, so I'm using a placeholder url that has been shortened.
-In the maybe I can try to integrate it.
 - I think the way I handle adding shortened link to the page and how I handle the error message can be improved
 - Adding more breakpoint so that the design more responsive to more resolution